Kenya: Education

 Public universities in Kenya are highly commercialised institutions and only a small fraction of qualified high school graduates are admitted on limited government-sponsorship into programs of their choice.
 Most are admitted into the social sciences, which are cheap to run, or as self-sponsored students paying the full cost of their studies.
 Most qualified students who miss out opt for middle-level diploma programs in public or private universities, colleges, and polytechnics.

-In 2018, 18.5 percent of the Kenyan adult population was illiterate, which was the highest rate of literacy in East Africa.
+In 2018, 18.5 per cent of the Kenyan adult population was illiterate, which was the highest rate of literacy in East Africa.
 There are very wide regional disparities: for example, Nairobi had the highest level of literacy at 87.1 per cent, compared to North Eastern Province, the lowest, at 8.0 per cent.
 Preschool, which targets children from age three to five, is an integral component of the education system and is a key requirement for admission to Standard One (First Grade).
 At the end of primary education, pupils sit the Kenya Certificate of Primary Education (KCPE), which determines those who proceed to secondary school or vocational training.
 The result of this examination is needed for placement at secondary school.

 Primary school is for students aged 6/7-13/14 years.
 For those who proceed to the secondary level, there is a national examination at the end of Form Four – the Kenya Certificate of Secondary Education (KCSE), which determines those proceeding to the universities, other professional training, or employment.
 Students sit examinations in eight subjects of their choosing.
 However, English, Kiswahili, and mathematics are compulsory subjects.

 The Kenya Universities and Colleges Central Placement Service (KUCCPS), formerly the Joint Admissions Board (JAB), is responsible for selecting students joining the public universities.
 Other than the public schools, there are many private schools, mainly in urban areas.
 Similarly, there are a number of international schools catering to various overseas educational systems.

 Kenya was ranked 102nd in the Global Innovation Index in 2025.